Where to Eat, Play & Stay in Kauai

 This beach is just a few minutes from Ke’e and also offers some great snorkeling.
 We saw our first sea turtle of the trip here!

-This beach is located right next to the St. Regis and requires a 10-minute, mildly strenuous hike to get to.
+This beach is located right next to the St. Regis and requires a 10-minute, mildly strenuous hike to access.
 Parking is very limited (which means there’s usually not a lot of people at the beach) but you can park at the St. Regis as long as you tip the valet.
 If you choose the latter, be sure to take a stroll inside and marvel of the view from the hotel.
 You won’t believe your eyes!

 Not as great for swimming but it’s good for a relaxing stroll to take in the awe-inspiring view.